openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 @endsphinxtabset

 Bfloat16 software simulation mode is available on CPUs with Intel® AVX-512 instruction set that do not support the native `avx512_bf16` instruction.
 This mode is used for development purposes and it does not guarantee good performance.
-To enable the simulation, one have to explicitly set ov::hint::inference_precision to ov::element::bf16.
+To enable the simulation, one has to explicitly set the `ov::hint::inference_precision` to `ov::element::bf16`.

-> **NOTE**: An exception is thrown in case of setting ov::hint::inference_precision to ov::element::bf16 on CPU without native bfloat16 support or bfloat16 simulation mode.
+> **NOTE**: An exception is thrown in case of setting the `ov::hint::inference_precision` to `ov::element::bf16` on CPU without native bfloat16 support or bfloat16 simulation mode.

 > **NOTE**: Due to the reduced mantissa size of the bfloat16 data type, the resulting bf16 inference accuracy may differ from the f32 inference, especially for models that were not trained using the bfloat16 data type.
 If the bf16 inference accuracy is not acceptable, it is recommended to switch to the f32 precision.

-## Supported features
+## Supported Features

-### Multi-device execution
+### Multi-device Execution
 If a machine has OpenVINO supported devices other than CPU (for example integrated GPU), then any supported model can be executed on CPU and all the other devices simultaneously.
 This can be achieved by specifying `"MULTI:CPU,GPU.0"` as a target device in case of simultaneous usage of CPU and GPU.